adoptium/aqa-tests/external/payara-mp-tck/README.md

 # limitations under the License.
 -->
 # External Payara-mp-tck Tests
-Payara-mp-tck tests are part of the third-party application tests that helps verify that the Adoptium binaries are good by running a variety of Java applications inside of Docker containers.
+ Payara Platform is cloud-native, optimized for production environments. payara-mp-tck test(payara MicroProfile-tck) tests are part of the third-party application tests that helps verify that the Adoptium binaries are good by running a variety of Java applications inside of Docker containers.
 AdoptOpenJDK/openjdk-tests/Issue #172 lists the applications that we have initially targeted to best exercise the Adoptium binaries.
-For each application, we choose to run a selection of their functional tests.payara-mp-tck tests are functional tests pulled from the [payara-quarkus](https://github.com/apache/payara-quarkus.git) repository.
+For each application, we choose to run a selection of their functional tests.payara-mp-tck tests are functional tests pulled from the [payara/MicroProfile-TCK-Runners](https://github.com/payara/MicroProfile-TCK-Runners.git) repository.

 ## Running  External Payara-mp-tck tests locally
 To run any AQA tests locally, you follow the same pattern: